Aging in Place

 - Smart lighting

-- Smart trash can (opens and closes on command)
+- Trash can (opens and closes on command)

 Some appliances can run by voice command via your smartphone as well.